web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/user-log-in.md

 Remarks:

 - we can't dispatch on the request type, so we use the `ecase` on `request-method*`
-- we can't use "decorators" so if use branching
+- we can't use "decorators" so we use branching
 - it isn't very clear but `name` and `password` are only used in the POST part.
   - we can also use `(hunchentoot:post-parameter "name")` (the parameter as a string)
-- otherwise, it's pretty similar.
+- all this adds nesting in our function but otherwise, it's pretty similar.

 ## Full code